mAbdullah821/mAbdullah821/README.md

   <h1 align="center">Hi 👋, I'm Mahmoud Abdullah</h1>

-<h3 align="center">A passionate node.js backend developer from Egypt</h3>
+<h3 align="center">A passionate Backend Engineer from Egypt</h3>

-- Software Engineer with expertise in Node.js (1 year) - 📫 How to reach me
+- 📫 How to reach me
 **mahmoud.abdullah821@gmail.com**

 View the profile by clicking the logo